Catalogue

 The training presents the science behind management of mine water and mine waste, and integrates several principles equally important to prevent and mitigate environmental impacts: professionalism, transparent processes and a human rights perspective.

 The aim is to reduce knowledge gaps between authorities and industry and to make information about mining and the environment readily available to all stakeholders.
-The training focuses on mine waste and mine water and aims to improve permitting procedures, the quality of inspection and reporting at the participating agencies.
+The training focusses on mine waste and mine water and aims to improve permitting procedures, the quality of inspection and reporting at the participating agencies.

 • ITP 311 Applied Land Governance East Africa